na-na-hi/renget/archive/crustcrunchJB.md

 	- An anon emailed to inform me my regex script wasn't working, so I updated it.
 - 10/25/23:
 	- Added Thinking Claude 2 Jailbreak
-- 10/19/23:
-	- Added a new jailbreak including a Main Prompt and new settings.
-- 8/22/23:
-	- Fixed my wacky formatting so now it's easier to copy/paste.
-- 8/12/23:
-    - Changed the dash in the prefill to a colon.
-    - Changed "When I write BEGIN DIALOGUE you will enter this role, and all further input from the "Human:" will be from {{user}}." to "When I write BEGIN DIALOGUE you will enter this role and continue the roleplay."
-    - Converted numbered lists to bullet lists for easier editing.
-    - Updated token counts
-- 8/9/23:
-	- Published rentry.
-	- Added the "Pozzed Keys" section.

 -> ![divider](https://64.media.tumblr.com/9611c6c8bb582c0b136bccf086bf771c/tumblr_p58uugid3I1ve087jo8_400.gifv) ![divider](https://64.media.tumblr.com/9611c6c8bb582c0b136bccf086bf771c/tumblr_p58uugid3I1ve087jo8_400.gifv) ![divider](https://64.media.tumblr.com/9611c6c8bb582c0b136bccf086bf771c/tumblr_p58uugid3I1ve087jo8_400.gifv) <-